Joramco Announces New Maintenance Agreement with MNG Airlines

-(MENAFN- Asdaa BCW) Joramco, the Amman-based aircraft maintenance, repair, and overhaul (MRO) facility and engineering arm of Dubai Aerospace Enterprise (DAE), recently announced a new maintenance agreement with its long-time partner, MNG Airlines.
+(MENAFN- Asdaa-amman) (Amman, Jordan – March 06, 2024) — Joramco, the Amman-based aircraft maintenance, repair, and overhaul (MRO) facility and engineering arm of Dubai Aerospace Enterprise (DAE), recently announced a new maintenance agreement with its long-time partner, MNG Airlines.
 This agreement reflects the strong trust between the two entities and marks a new milestone in their relationship.

 The new agreement will cover the year 2024, during which Jormaco will perform C-checks on two A300 and one A330 aircraft.
 These checks will support both parties in enhancing their cooperation and fostering a fruitful and beneficial relationship.